-- Separation of the light-sensitive membrane (retina) in the back of the eye from its supporting layers (retinal tear or detachment)
+- Retinal detachment (separation of the retina in the back of the eye from its supporting layers)

 Ophthalmoscopy is considered to be 90% to 95% accurate.
 It can detect the early stages and effects of many serious diseases.
 For conditions that cannot be detected by ophthalmoscopy, there are other techniques and devices that may be helpful.

 If you receive drops to dilate your eyes for the ophthalmoscopy, your vision will be blurred.

 - Wear sunglasses to protect your eyes from sunlight, which can damage your eyes.

 - The drops usually wear off in several hours.

 The test itself involves no risk.
 In rare cases, the dilating eyedrops cause:

 If narrow-angle glaucoma is suspected, dilating drops are usually not used.